PT Usha becomes first woman IOA president | Sports-Games

 The elections were held under the supervision of Supreme Court-appointed retired SC judge L Nageswara Rao.

-The election of Usha to the top job marked an end to the long drawn crisis in the faction-ridden IOA, which was warned of a possible suspension by the International Olympic Committee (IOC) if elections are not held this month.
+The elevation of Usha to the top job marked an end to the long-drawn crisis in the faction-ridden IOA, which was warned of a possible suspension by the International Olympic Committee (IOC) if elections are not held this month.

 The polls were originally due to be held in December 2021.